Alix von Melle

-Alix von Melle (September 1, 1971 in Hamburg) is a German mountaineer and alpinist who is considered one of Germany's most successful high altitude mountaineers, summitting seven eight-thousanders without using supplemental oxygen.
+Alix von Melle (September 1, 1971, in Hamburg) is a German mountaineer and alpinist who is considered one of Germany's most successful high altitude mountaineers, summitting seven eight-thousanders without using supplemental oxygen.

 Biography

 Alix von Melle was the third of four children born to a school teacher and businessman in Ahrensburg.
-After high school, she studied geography in Hamburg and in 1992 transferred to the Ludwig Maximilian University of Munich.
+After high school, she studied geography in Hamburg and in 1992 transferred to LMU Munich.
 It was while studying in Munich when she fell in love with the mountains and discovered her passion for climbing and ski mountaineering.

 In Munich, she also met Luis Stitzinger, who would become her partner in ski mountaineering and in life.

 In 2001, she joined her partner on an expedition to Aconcagua that he was leading as a mountain guide.
 On that trip, she would become the first German woman to climb Aconcagua when she reached the summit via the south face.
 The experience led her to want to climb more.
 She climbed Muztagata the next year.